Hootsuite Review & Hootsuite Alternatives

 Official Instagram Partners, iOS mobile app, Android mobile app

-A big competitor to Hootsuite with some awesome features (really snazzy reports, multiple bit.ly URL shortener integrations etc) - it does have a hefty price tag though- prices start at $99/user/month (sadly, they recently removed the entry $59/user/month plan).
+A big competitor to Hootsuite with some awesome features (really snazzy reports, multiple bit.ly URL shortener integrations etc) - it does have a hefty price tag though- prices start at $249/month (sadly, they recently removed the entry $59/month and the $99/month plans a while back).
 There is no free account but they offer a free trial.
 Do have a look at my related article 7 Reasons NOT to use Sprout Social.

 Free trial, then from $29/mth (for one user)